umar12Fa/askless-flutter-client/README.md

 # Askless for Flutter

-Build Flutter Apps with PostgreSQL, MySQL, or any database, stream data changes through websockets effortlessly, handle websocket authentication like a pro
+Build Flutter Apps with PostgreSQL, MySQL, or any database, stream data changes through websockets effortlessly, and handle websocket authentication like a pro

 🌟 If you want to build your Flutter App without Firebase and stream data from a database (like SQL) to the Flutter App, Askless will save you a lot of time!